Part 1: Introduction to the Mould Awareness Council and Mould Illness

 Note on Conflicts of Interest:

 The American Council for Accredited Certification strongly discourages its certificants from performing both assessment services and contracting services on the same project.
 Certificants who offer both services to the same client create a perceived conflict of interest regardless of their integrity.
 Nevertheless, as circumstances sometimes prevent the employment of multiple professionals on the same project, ACAC does not prohibit the practice, nor does ACAC make compliance with this policy a condition of continued certification.
+ACAC code of conduct.

 7.4 What type of mould/building inspector does MAC favour?